FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+### The device needs to be suspended in a way that is somewhat difficult.
+Also, touching the device requires the user to reach out in a slightly awkward way.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+### Having the device sit on a desk and face a user lying on their side seems easier to implement than a suspended device facing a user lying on their back.

 ## Part C. Prototype the device